 - An Opportunity Fund must hold 90% of its assets in Opportunity Zones within 6 months.
 Once an Opportunity Fund is created, it must meet an investment test six months later.
 That is, after six months, an Opportunity Fund must have at least 90% of its assets invested in opportunity zone property or pay a penalty.
 I.R.C. §1400Z–2 (f)(1).

 - For real estate investments, the investor must “substantially improve” the property within 30 months.
 Once an Opportunity Fund acquires opportunity zone property, it must use the property for a new business purpose or “substantially improve” the property within 30 months.
-Substantial improvement means that the Opportunity Fund invests at least as much as the property was worth when the Fund first acquired it.
+Substantial improvement means that the Opportunity Fund invests at least as much as the property was worth (excluding land value) when the Fund first acquired it.
 It does not mean that the improvement to the property is complete.
 I.R.C. §1400Z–2 (d)(2)(D).

 What next steps should local governments take?